Ic-ks/restartable-flow/README.md

 }
 ```

-Now we can define our flow and can access the built-in restart mechanism:
+Now, we can define our flow and access the built-in restart mechanism:

 ```kotlin
     private val restarter = SharingStarted.WhileSubscribed(5000).makeRestartable()